AI4VBH/AIDE-api/test/README.md

 ### Location of test files

 - Unit test files are labelled *.spec.ts and are located with the development files.
-- Integration/e2e test files are located in the /test folder in a directory labelled after the controller they are testing.
+- Integration/e2e test files are labelled *.e2e-spec.ts and are located in the /test folder in a directory labelled after the controller they are testing.

 ### Results